June 1962 Alcatraz escape: Investigation

+Robert Checchi, a San Francisco police officer on the mainland, reported that on the night of the escape, he was standing at the St. Francis Yacht Harbor, on the Marina district waterfront, when he saw a fishing boat in the bay near Alcatraz.
+After 15 minutes, the boat left, heading for the Golden Gate Bridge.
+Although this fueled speculation that the prisoners might have enlisted outside accomplices to pick them up, as it was illegal for a non-authorized boat to get within several hundred yards of Alcatraz, the FBI dismissed Checchi's account without giving it serious consideration.

-FBI agents surmised early on that the men had drowned.
-They cited the fact that "the individuals' personal effects were the only belongings they had, and the men would have drowned before leaving them behind."
-However, no human remains were found at the time.
+FBI agents surmised early on that the raft must have sunk and the men had drowned.
+They cited the fact that the individuals' personal effects were important belongings they had, and believed the men would have drowned before leaving them behind.
+However, as no bodies were found, the FBI operated on the assumption that the prisoners could have made it to land.

 On July 17, a month after the escape, a Norwegian ship, SS Norefjell, spotted a body floating in the ocean 15 nmi from the Golden Gate Bridge.
-The ship did not retrieve the body and did not report the sighting until October.
+Although the crew knew of the escape, their ship did not have a large cold storage facility aboard and could not recover the body.
+They also had no radio contact with the coast guard.
 San Francisco County Coroner Henry Turkel cast doubt on speculation that it could have been one of the escapees, emphasizing the improbability that a body would still be floating on the surface of the ocean after more than a month; instead, Turkel proposed that the corpse may have been that of Cecil Phillip Herrman, a 34-year-old unemployed baker who had jumped from the Golden Gate Bridge five days earlier.
-Several coroners from neighboring counties challenged Turkel's opinion, stating that it was possible the remains belonged to one of the escapees.